 Admission to Graduate Programs

-Students who wish to enroll in a master’s degree program and who have not attended the Towson University Graduate School for one year must complete a Graduate School Application and submit any additional materials required by the specific program to the Towson University Admissions Office.
+Students who wish to enroll in a master’s degree program and who have not attended the Towson University Graduate School for one year must complete a Graduate Application and submit any additional materials required by the specific program to the Towson University Admissions Office.